garrandall/popular-music-data/tracks/rockabye-clean-bandit-sean-paul-anne-marie.md

 Daily struggle

-She tells him, "Ooh, love, no one's ever gonna hurt you, love.
+She tells him, "Oh, love, no one's ever gonna hurt you, love.
 I'm gonna give you all of my love.
 Nobody matters like you."